ljunggren/boozang-docs/README.md

 **Linkability**

-Boozang is completely built-in Javascript and being CLoud-based there is no need for any client-side installation.
+Boozang is completely built-in Javascript and being Cloud-based there is no need for any client-side installation.
 Simply add an HTML-fragment to your site to activate it for testing.

 **Cross-browser support**